anastasijaIZV/AI-diary/README.md

 **Project AI DIARY APP details**
+-

-ChatGPT's OpenAI integration in Telegram for user accessibility and AI brain!
+ChatGPT's OpenAI integration in Telegram for AI brain and user accessibility!

 **Motivation**
+-

-Many people have a hard time with time management and motivation, so AI DIARY bot can help with organising tasks and helping in tough situations.
+Many people (me included) have a hard time with time management and motivation, so AI DIARY bot can help with organising tasks and helping in tough situations.

 **Project development**
+-

 | **Task**                        | **Deadline** | **Status**              | Urgency       |
 |---------------------------------|--------------|-------------------------|---------------|